Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?: Twin Tests for Off-Trajectory Reasoning

 \section{Twin Tests for Off-Trajectory Reasoning}

-\textbf{Preliminaries and Notation.} Let $M$ be a reasoning model and $(q, a^{*})$ be a training or test data point.
-In standard solo-reasoning, $M$ generates a reasoning trajectory $\mathbf{r} = [r_1, r_2, \ldots, r_k]$ and a final answer $a$ for an input question $q$, i.e., $(\mathbf{r}, a) \sim M(\cdot \mid q)$.
-We use $r_i$ to refer to a \textit{reasoning unit}, the granularity of which can be flexibly determined.
+\textbf{Preliminaries and Notations.} Let $M$ be a reasoning model and $(q, a^{*})$ be a training or test data point.
+In standard solo-reasoning, $M$ generates a reasoning trajectory $r = [r_1, r_2, r_3, \ldots]$, a sequence of \textit{reasoning units}, and a final answer $a$ for an input question $q$, i.e. $(r, a) \sim M(\cdot|q)$.
+The granularity of a reasoning unit can be flexibly determined.

 In contrast, in the collaborative setting, multiple models or different instantiations of the same model contribute different parts to the reasoning trajectory $\mathbf{r}$.
-Recent work has explored some collaboration strategies, such as dynamically off-loading reasoning sub-parts to weaker/stronger models \citep{yan2025learning, zhou2025expo,akhauri2025splitreason}, tooling \citep{jin2025search} or aggregating parallel samples \citep{zhao2025majority, qi2025learning} during both training and inference.
+Recent work has explored some collaboration strategies, such as dynamically off-loading reasoning sub-parts to weaker/stronger models \citep{yan2025learning, zhou2025expo, akhauri2025splitreason, yang2025speculative}, orchestrating meta-thinking and reasoning agents \citep{wan2025rema}, tooling \citep{jin2025search}, injecting control tokens to extend reasoning \citep{muennighoff2025s1}, or aggregating parallel samples \citep{zhao2025majority, qi2025learning} during both training and inference time.

-The success of such collaboration hinges on the main model $M$'s ability to process and build upon a trajectory mixing both in- and off-distribution reasoning units $\mathbf{r} = [r^{M}, r^{M'}, r^{M''}, \ldots, r^{M^{'''}}]$.
+The success of such collaboration hinges on the main model $M$'s ability to process and build upon a trajectory mixing both in- and off-distribution reasoning units $\mathbf{r} = [r^{M}, r^{M'}, r^{M''},\ldots ]$.
 In this paper, we instantiate a simplified setup of two-model collaboration to probe off-trajectory reasoning capabilities in frontier open-weight LLMs.

-\textbf{Two-Model Setup} We simulate a collaboration between two reasoning systems, where the main model $M$ and the collaborator $M_\mathrm{steer}$ jointly contribute to an off-trajectory reasoning $[r^\mathrm{og}, r^\mathrm{steer}]$.
-In practice, we construct $r^\mathrm{og}$ by sampling from the main model $M$ and stopping generation at $m$ tokens, i.e., $|r^\mathrm{og}| = m$.
+\textbf{Two-model Setup.} We simulate a collaboration between two reasoning systems, where the main model $M$ and the collaborator $M_\mathrm{steer}$ jointly contribute to an off-trajectory reasoning $[r^\mathrm{og}, r^\mathrm{steer}]$.
+In practice, we construct $r^\mathrm{og}$ by sampling from the main model $M$ and stopping generation at $m$ tokens, i.e. $|r^\mathrm{og}| = m$.
 Similarly, $r^\mathrm{steer}$ is sampled from the collaborator with $|r^\mathrm{steer}| $ limited to $ n$ tokens.
 To measure off-trajectory reasoning performance, we concatenate these two incomplete trajectories to construct a shared off-distribution trajectory.
 Finally, we sample a reasoning completion and final answer from $M$ conditioned on the original question and this trajectory.